Wright-State-eSports/Constitution/README.md

 > ### Section 1
 >
-> Amendments to this Constitution require a simple two-thirds (⅔) majority vote of all officers.
+> Amendments to this Constitution require a simple two-thirds (⅔) majority vote of the cabinet.
 All proposed changes must be discussed and agreed upon in a formal meeting.

 ---